bgoerlitzHDP/registry/DEVELOPER.md

 # Workflows

-This section explains how to perform common activities such as reporting a bug or merging a pull request.
+This section explains how to perform common activities such as reporting a bug or merging a pull HTTPRequest.

 <a name="coding-guidelines"></a>